 Your school, like most, will have a record of former pupils, whether it’s yearbooks or magazines you’ll be able to access.
 There may be an ex-pupils association, and if you don’t have one, check social media as there may be an unofficial one.

-Once you’ve identified these potential donors, you’ll need to reach out and engage them through ways such as letters or online posts, either from the PTA or direct from the head.
+Once you’ve identified these potential donors, you’ll need to reach out and engage them through ways such as letters or online posts, either from the PTA or directly from the head.

 £600 million.
 That’s how much gift aid goes unclaimed each year, and some of it could be yours.